Merkoba/Meltdown/commands.md

 ---

->cmdoc
+>commandoc

-Make a markdown file with all the commands
+Make a file with all the commands.
+Provide a path